FomTarro/skeletom-net/src/pages/blogs/team.report.solar.power.m-b.md

     </pre>
 </div>

 What if Vileplume was incredibly bulky?
 This is question that few dare to ask but for which I have the answer.
-As discussed earlier, while Vileplume's versatile Speed stat and its Water-resistant typing made it an appealing incusion for a Sun team, it still had a few glaring issues.
+As discussed earlier, while Vileplume's versatile Speed stat and its Water-resistant typing made it an appealing incusion for a Sun team, it still had a few glaring issues that made it feel like not quite the right tool for the job.

-Firstly, it would *always* have its Speed doubled in the Sun, no matter what, resulting in occasional awkward board states once Trick Room was set up.
+Firstly, it would *always* have its Speed doubled in the Sun, no matter what, resulting in occasional awkward board states once Trick Room was set up and Torkoal was brought out to sweep.
 Secondly, it was simultaneously the only Water-resist *and* the Focus Sash holder, meaning that it would functionally lose its item immediately if you ever needed to make a defensive switch-in.

-Venusaur, and more specifically *Mega* Venusaur, solves all of these problems.
+Venusaur, and more specifically *Mega* Venusaur, solves both of these problems.
 A mere 12 points of Speed investment allows her to reach a **Speed stat of 112**, which is the same as maximum-investment Vileplume.
 This number is important, because it is still slow enough to be usable inside Trick Room, but when doubled with Chlorophyll, hits the magic number of 224, which is exactly 2 points faster than the base-150s, who are currently the fastest unboosted Pokemon in the entire game.

-Importantly, unlike with Vileplume, we have the option of **turning off Chlorophyll by Mega Evolving**, allowing us to sit comfortably in a Trick Room scenario where Sun has already been set up.
-And of course, if we don't see Trick Room in the immediate future, you can just delay your Mega Evolution for a little while and enjoy the Speed boost while you need it.
+Importantly, unlike with Vileplume, Venusaur has the option of **turning off Chlorophyll by Mega Evolving**, allowing her to sit comfortably in a Trick Room scenario where Sun has already been set up.
+And of course, if you don't see Trick Room in the immediate future, you can just delay your Mega Evolution for a little while and enjoy the Speed boost while you need it.

-And it's not like she gets a useless ability in echange for Chlorophyll, either.
-She gains **Thick Fat**, which nullifies her Fire and Ice-type weaknesses, leaving her only vulnerable to the less-common Psychic and Flying-type damage.
+And it's not like she just gets a useless ability in exchange for Chlorophyll, either.
+The replacement is **Thick Fat**, which nullifies her Fire and Ice-type weaknesses, leaving her only vulnerable to the less-common Psychic and Flying-type damage.
 This, in addition to the natrually superior bulk stats, allows Venusaur to feel much, much better as defensive countermeasure to the Water, Rock and Ground-type damage that would otherwise completely run over earlier versions of the team.
 Add restoration from **STAB-boosted Giga Drain** on top of that, and you have a mon that can really stick around.

-And, of course, by being a Mega Pokemon, this **frees up the Focus Sash** to be held by another member of the team, one which *isn't* also serving double-duty as a defensive option.
+And, of course, by virtue of being a Mega Pokemon and needing to hold a Mega Stone, Venusaur **freed up the Focus Sash** to be held by another member of the team.
+One which, as discussed earlier, *isn't* also serving double-duty as a defensive pivot!

 ### Possible Alterations

 Venusaur also has the option of going for **Sleep Powder** just like Vileplume, but here I have opted to go for a third attack instead, with **Earth Power**.
-Special Ground-type damage is at a premium in this format, giving us additional answer into guys like Archaludon, Kingambit and Ceruledge.
+Special Ground-type damage is at a premium in this format, giving the team an additional answer for guys like Archaludon, Kingambit and Ceruledge.
 Overall, I preferred this to the inconsistency of Sleep Powder, but it is by no means definitively the correct moveset.

 ### Offensive Calcs To Know
 * TBD